 - the standard corporate tax charged in Australia is imposed at a rate of 30%;

-- companies that fall into the category of small and medium-sized companies were charged with a lower corporate tax, of 26% for the financial year of 2020-2021, which was be reduced to 25% for the financial year of 2021-2022, and maintained at 25% for 2022-2023 and for the future financial years;
+- companies that fall into the category of small and medium-sized companies were charged with a lower corporate tax, of 26% for the financial year of 2020-2021, which was be reduced to 25% for the financial year of 2021-2022, and maintained at 25% since then;

-- companies are also required to pay payroll taxes – for instance, the Queensland Government applies a tax of 4,75% for employers that pay maximum $6,5 million in employment taxes (for the financial year of 2022-2023, the overall employment tax threshold is of $6,240,000);
+- companies are also required to pay payroll taxes – for instance, the Queensland Government applies a tax of 4,75% for employers that pay maximum $6,5 million in employment taxes, a tax rate that has been maintained in 2024 as well (up until 1 July 2024, when taxes can be readjusted);

 - Australia also applies the value added tax, which is known here as the Goods and Services Tax (GST), charged at the standard rate of 10%;